 Isner, a Greensboro native, considers this his hometown tournament and called it "one of my favorite tournaments of the year.''
 He won this event in each of its first two years of existence.

 He withdrew one day after falling to Rafael Nadal in the Western & Southern Open final in Cincinnati.
 Injuries kept him from playing two other majors - the Australian Open and Wimbledon.

 Berdych moved up one spot to fifth in the ATP rankings released Monday.
 Isner jumped eight spots to No. 14.

 The highest-ranked player remaining in the field is fourth-seeded Tommy Robredo of Spain at No. 22.

-Also in the first round, qualifier Steve Johnson beat fellow American Bobby Reynolds 6-1, 6-2, and German David Goffin advanced when American Jack Sock withdrew in the third set with Goffin leading 4-6, 6-3, 1-0.
+Eleven first-round matches were played earlier Monday: James Blake beat fellow American Rhyne Williams 6-1, 7-5; Qualifier Steve Johnson beat fellow American Bobby Reynolds 6-1, 6-2; and German David Goffin advanced when American Jack Sock withdrew in the third set with Goffin leading 4-6, 6-3, 1-0.